-Sometimes we come across a project that, as it turns out, we’ve all, independently, been eyeing for weeks.
-Such was the case with a slim, light-filled townhouse in Ghent, Belgium: I showed a photo of the pale green, dappled-glass kitchen to Julie, and it turned out that Alexa had bookmarked it herself.
+Sometimes we come across a project that, as it turns out, we’ve all, independently, been eyeing.
+Such was the case with a slim, light-filled townhouse in Ghent, Belgium: When I showed a photo of the pale green, dappled-glass kitchen to Julie a while back, Alexa chimed in to say she’d bookmarked it herself.

 The townhouse, in its original form, was built in “the third quarter of the 19th century” on “a quiet square filled with plane trees in the very center of Ghent,” say Belgian architects (and couple) Bram Seghers and Inge Buyse of Buyse Seghers Architecten.
 The homeowner, a single woman, had her living areas on the street level, and wanted more space, privacy, and the ability to entertain friends and passing houseguests with ease.
 “Just before we were contacted, the owner had had doubts about it being possible to renovate the former house to a quality home,” the architects say.
 “The living spaces on the lowest floor were too small and had privacy issues.
 But she loved the location and the idea of having a place with the best of both worlds: a combination of a quiet, small home with life in the inner city.”

 The architects got to work, breaking down the entire house (“we only kept the roof and top floor,” the architects say) and building, piece by piece, “mainly a new house in between an existing fabric of houses.”
 The reimagined townhouse is contemporary, they say, with nods to old Belgium, the square on which it sits, and “the classic typology of townhouses (in London, Amsterdam),” Seghers says.
 “Less was put back compared to what was initially taken away.”